-A recent patient at the BC SPCA’s Wild Animal Rehabilitation Centre (ARC) on Vancouver Island showcases how dangerous this time of year can be for nocturnal wildlife.
+A recent increase of owl patients at the BC SPCA’s Wild Animal Rehabilitation Centre (Wild ARC) on Vancouver Island showcases how dangerous this time of year can be for nocturnal wildlife.

 “As the days get shorter and people commute to and from work in the dark, nocturnal animals like owls are also active at these times, hunting near roadsides for small rodents like mice and shrews,” says BC SPCA chief scientific officer Dr. Sara Dubois.

 “As a result, they are at higher risk from vehicle collisions during this time of year, and we encourage those on the road to exercise extra caution when driving.”

 It’s an effect that Wild ARC sees year-over-year.
 In 2016, this short-eared owl, a rare patient at Wild ARC, was found by the side of Metchosin Road with a severely broken wing, after being hit by a vehicle.